Skip to main content

 • If things go well during transplant, what is the average amount of time in the hospital and the average recovery time?

-HSCT recipients typically have a large battery of tests and procedures done before transplant to make sure they are healthy enough to have a transplant.
-Healthcare providers may find hidden problems that need to be addressed prior to transplant, such as infections or organ function problems.
-Immunologists and transplant providers typically order many blood tests, as well as imaging studies, such as computerized tomography (CT) scans, ultrasounds, and/or magnetic resonance imaging (MRI).
+Immunologists and transplant providers typically order many blood tests, as well as imaging tests, such as computerized tomography (CT) scans, ultrasounds, and/or magnetic resonance imaging (MRI).
 Special tests of kidney function are also done.
 The heart is evaluated with an echocardiogram (ECG, EKG), which is an ultrasound of the heart.
 If recipients are old enough, pulmonary function testing will be done.
-Some may need procedures such as a bone marrow biopsy, lumbar puncture, bronchoalveolar lavage, or gastrointestinal endoscopy prior to allogeneic HSCT.
+Some may need procedures such as a bone marrow biopsy, lumbar puncture (also known as a spinal tap), bronchoalveolar lavage, or gastrointestinal endoscopy prior to allogeneic HSCT.
 All of these tests usually take a few weeks to complete.

 Consent for transplant